Hoosac School: History

-Hoosac school was founded in 1889 by Dr. Edward Dudley Tibbits.
+Hoosac school was founded in 1889 by Dr. Edward Dudley Tibbits originally for boys.
 Facilities are located on the Tibbits Estate, which rests on 350 acre near the Vermont border.
 The school was the first in the United States to host a yearly Boar's Head & Yule Log pageant.
 One of the most prominent members of the Hoosac School was Father Sill, who left the Hoosac School in 1906 to found the Kent School.

 Academics

 The size of the student body averages about 200 students a year.
-The students are classed according to British-style "forms", two through six, roughly equivalent to grades 8 through 12, as well as postgraduate grade levels.
+The students are taught in forms, two through six, roughly equivalent to grades 8 through 12, as well as postgraduate grade levels.

 The school has one faculty member for every seven students, with class sizes ranging from three to 14 students.
 All dorms contain separate faculty apartments, allowing the teachers to function as dorm parents to the students in the adjoining dorm.
 Most teachers have roles in addition to teaching at the school (sports coach, dorm parent, etc.)

 In addition to full-day classes, the school has half-day Wednesday and Saturday classes, which allow the school years to be divided into trimesters instead of semesters.
 The school offers Advanced Placement courses.
 Students from non-English speaking countries have the option to take ESL courses.

 The student body is governed by a group of prefects who are elected by the administration and the previous prefects.

-Hoosac School graduating seniors achieve a 100% college acceptance rate.

 Student body

 Most of the population consists of boarding students.
 Day students make up a very small percentage of the overall enrollment.
 Normally, the male to female ratio is just less than 2:1.
-Hoosac continues to draw a diverse student population, with students currently from 34 countries and 15 U.S. states.
+Hoosac continues to draw a diverse student population, with students currently from 40 countries and 15 U.S. states.
 Students attend from throughout North America, Europe, Africa, Asia and Australia.
 ESL classes are offered in all subjects as a result.
 Despite the school's sectarian status, students belong to a variety of faith backgrounds or are irreligious.

-According to Niche.com, Hoosac School is the 5th most diverse high school in New York.
+According to Niche.com, Hoosac School is the 2nd most diverse high school in New York.

 The students are divided into two houses, the Antonians and the Graftonians.